 Advertisement|Remove ads.

-Johnson confirmed he is leaving politics after losing a gubernatorial run, citing health reasons, removing one of the industry's most active Republican advocates from Congress at year-end.
+Johnson confirmed he is leaving politics after losing a gubernatorial run, saying jokingly that "the voters got sick of me," and that he now needs "to figure out what to do next" — removing one of the industry's most active Republican advocates from Congress at year-end.

 Read also: Wall Street Backs Coinbase 'Super App' Pivot, Benchmark Says Rivals Now 'On Notice'